narensen/minbpe.rs/README.md

     println!("Encoded: {:?}", encoded);
 }
 ```
-Acknowledgements
+## Acknowledgements:
-Inspired by minbpe by Andrej Karpathy.\n
+Inspired by minbpe by Andrej Karpathy.
 Inspired by bpe.c by ash-01xor.